nebstech/Ventur/proposal.md

 As a user, I want to be able to create an account and log in securely so that I can access the app.
 As a user, I want to be able to add details of my previous trips including destination, date, description, and images so that I can document my travel experiences.
-As a user, I want to be able to leave reviews for the trips I have taken, including ratings and comments, so that I can share my experiences with other users.
 As a user, I want to be able to browse through reviews left by other users so that I can read about their travel experiences and get recommendations for future trips.

 #### Stretch Goals